M. Magendran

 Mount Everest is the world's highest mountain, with a peak at 8,848 metres (29,029 ft) above sea level.
 Its summit was first achieved in 1953 after numerous failed attempts that began in 1921.
 The first person to finally set foot on its summit was New Zealander Sir Edmund Hillary, who was accompanied by Tenzing Norgay of India.
 Both M. Magendran and N. Mohanadas were conferred Datukships by the Penang state government in 2010 for their Himalayan achievement.
 Both men were also conferred the Federal 'Datukships' title by the King of Malaysia in Jun 2011.

 In June 2013, Datuk Magendran, who is considered a pioneer among Malaysians, gave advice for those mountain climbers who would brave the hazards of the world's highest peak:

 Magendran urged future climbers and trekkers not to overlook their health before and during the climb, adding that any symptom that was overlooked could be fatal.
 He also reminded, "Trekkers should keep an eye on the health of their teammates, too."

 The year 1997 also commemorated the 40th anniversary of Malaysian independence.
 In 2000, both M. Magendran and N. Mohanadas were pictured on their nation's postage stamps.

-Magendran is a vice-principal in SMK USJ 8, in Subang Jaya.
+Magendran has been a vice-principal at SMK USJ 8 in Subang Jaya since September 2016.
 Being a Sports Science and Physical Education graduate, he also teaches Physical Education.

-Since 2021, he is the principle in SMK Taman Sri Muda, Shah Alam.